Hippolyte Renaud: Solidarity and property

 In Solidarité, Renaud criticizes modern civilization for its 'simplism' -- its tendency to treat problems in isolation rather than as interconnected, and to follow one principle to the exclusion of other, corrective principles.
 The ills of the modern system of property, for example, are due to a 'simplistic' conception of ownership as absolute: an absolute right of property leads to exploitation and oppression; however, property does not have to be abolished, but merely corrected by principles of association and the 'distribution of benefits'.
 Because those who defend the rights of capital and those who defend the rights of labour adopt a 'simplistic' view, they come into violent conflict, but violence in the long run never produces a stable and harmonious social order.
 Property derives its legitimacy from labour: we have a right to ownership of that with which we have mixed our labour.
 Natural resources, untouched by human labour, such as land, cannot legitimately be appropriated, however, but can be claimed as instruments of labour by any.
 The 'societarian' theory of Fourier is designed to recognise, reconcile and organise both of these rights in a harmonious equilibrium.
-Renaud rejects various rival socialist conceptions such as communism (the collectivisation of property) and egalitarianism (the strictly equal distribution of goods), and proposes to apportion the rewards of industry according to talent, capital and labour.
+Renaud rejected various rival socialist conceptions such as communism (the collectivisation of property) and egalitarianism (the strictly equal distribution of goods), and proposed to apportion the rewards of industry according to talent, capital and labour.
 Renaud advocated what he called 'organic solidarity'.
 The concept of solidarity had a storied history after Renaud, appropriated at times not only by socialists but also by social theorists of French political Catholicism and theorists of the nationalist right.

 In the early 1840s, Renaud carried on a debate on property with Proudhon and the liberal economist Jérôme-Adolphe Blanqui.
-Proudhon's book, Qu'est-ce que la Propriété?, published in 1840, had famously declared: "Property is theft!" but his later, mutualist conception of a limited right of property (essentially possession for usufruct) owed much to Renaud, down to the terminology.
+Proudhon's book, Qu'est-ce que la Propriété?, published in 1840, declared: "Property is theft!" but his later, mutualist conception of a limited right of property (essentially possession for usufruct) owed much to Renaud, down to the terminology.
 Adolphe Blanqui was the brother of the famous imprisoned revolutionary Louis Auguste Blanqui.
 Unlike his brother, who professed to be a communist, Adolphe Blanqui defended classical liberal free market economics.
-Renaud defends the rights of labour against 'absolute property' and refuses to recognise a right of property stemming from first occupation.
-He distinguishes the Fourierist conception of property from communism and egalitarianism (which he claims is Proudhon's theory), and devotes much attention to refuting Proudhon's criticisms of Fourierism.
-Proudhon, he claims, has not understood Fourier at all.
+Renaud defended the rights of labour against 'absolute property' and refused to recognise a right of property stemming from first occupation.
+He distinguished the Fourierist conception of property from communism and egalitarianism (which he claims is Proudhon's theory), and devoted much attention to refuting Proudhon's criticisms of Fourierism.
+He claimed that Proudhon had not understood Fourier at all.